 And don’t forget that you can also use customer emails and questions as ideas for blog posts or products to create in future”.

 7. Trying to Grow Too Fast

 While that may work in certain niches, it is usually much better to put up a few quality products that address the needs of your audience, instead of taking the shotgun approach and put up a bunch of inferior ones that really don’t solve anything for them.
-To know the difference is again a knowing your audience thing.
+To know the difference is again knowing your audience.

 8. Not Following The 80/20 Rule